 Every submission to a literary magazine should come with a cover letter.
 Unless a magazine specifically states in the guidelines they do not want a cover letter because they read blind (and some magazines do this), a cover letter should always be included with your submission.
 It’s like wearing a suit to an interview.
 A submission to a literary magazine is a professional transaction—treat it like one.
 Try showing up for a job interview in a Hawaiian shirt and basketball shorts.
 It probably won’t go well.

 Cover letters should include all your contact information.
-Name, address, contact information, the titles of your piece(s).
+Name, address, phone number, email, and the titles of your piece(s).
 This is pretty simple.
 After that, things get a little dicey.